Social variables and metacognitive awareness of Colombian young adults

 Correo electrónico: diana.montoya@ucaldas.edu.co

 Daniel Landínez-Martínez, Ph.
-D., Universidad Católica Luis Amigó, Colombia
+D., Universidad Católica Luis Amigó

 Doctor en Psicología, Universidad San Buenaventura de Medellín.
 0000-0002-7265-5052.
 H5: 4.
 Correo